Caeleb Dressel

 At the 2020 Summer Olympics in Tokyo, Dressel won five gold medals, which made him the fifth American to win five gold medals in a single Olympic Games after 1970.
-Mark Spitz, Michael Phelps, Eric Heiden, and Matt Biondi were the other four.
-He also became the first male swimmer in the history of swimming at the modern Olympic Games, since 1896, to win gold medals in the 50 meter freestyle, the 100 meter freestyle, and the 100 meter butterfly at the same Olympics.
+Mark Spitz, Michael Phelps (3 times), Eric Heiden, and Matt Biondi were the other four.
+He also became the first male swimmer to win gold medals in the 50 meter freestyle, the 100 meter freestyle, and the 100 meter butterfly at the same Olympics.
+At the 2024 Summer Olympics in Paris, Dressel won gold medals in the 4×100 freestyle relay and 4x100 mixed medley relay, putting him in a joint tie for 2nd-most Olympic golds after Michael Phelps.

-Dressel holds American records in the 50 meter and 100 meter freestyle, 50 meter and 100 meter butterfly (all long course meters).
-He also holds American records in the 50 yard and 100 yard freestyle events, the 100 yard butterfly, and the 200 yard individual medley, and formerly held a national record in the 100 yard breaststroke.
+Dressel holds American records in the 50 meter freestyle, 50 meter and 100 meter butterfly (long course), and the 50 meter freestyle and 100 meter butterfly (short course).
+He also holds American records in the 50 yard and 100 yard freestyle events, and the 100 yard butterfly, and formerly held national records in the 100 yard breaststroke and the 200 yard individual medley.
 Over the course of his collegiate career, he won NCAA titles in the 50 yard freestyle, 100 yard freestyle, and 100 yard butterfly individual events.
+He is widely regarded as one of the greatest sprinters in swimming history.

 Early life

 Dressel was born on August 16, 1996, in Green Cove Springs, Florida, the son of Christina and Michael Dressel.
 His father is a veterinarian specializing in urgent care for cats and dogs.
 Dressel is the third of four children; his three siblings, one brother and two sisters, plus his father were all competitive swimmers setting records and earning honors across the high school and university levels.
 He and his siblings learned to swim at a young age, for him when he was 4 years old, and by the time Dressel was 8 years old he had committed to competitive year-round swimming.

 Dressel attended Clay High School in Green Cove Springs, Florida, and trained with the Bolles School Sharks in Jacksonville where he met his then training partner and now wife, Meghan Haila.
 He was a collegiate swimmer at the University of Florida starting in 2014 and majored in Resources and Conservation.
-As of April 2020, Caeleb is 15 hours short of graduating with his degree.

 Career

 2012

-He led off a 50-Yard free relay in 19.82, where he became the first swimmer under 16 years old to break 20 seconds.
+He led off a 50-yard free relay with a time of 19.82, becoming the first swimmer under 16 years old to break 20 seconds.